NyiHtett/IMO/README.md

 where, a, b, and p are positive integers and p is a prime.
 Further, a, b, p are less than 20.

+function can be declared before main function just like variable. stub functions